Quango: History

-The term "quasi non-governmental organisation" was created in 1967 by Alan Pifer of the US-based Carnegie Foundation, in an essay on the independence and accountability of public-funded bodies that are incorporated in the private sector.
+The term "quasi non-governmental organization" was created in 1967 by Alan Pifer of the US-based Carnegie Foundation, in an essay on the independence and accountability of public-funded bodies that are incorporated in the private sector.
 This essay got the attention of David Howell, a Conservative M.P. in Britain, who then organized an Anglo-American project with Pifer, to examine the pros and cons of such enterprises.
 The lengthy term was shortened to the acronym QUANGO (later lowercased quango) by a British participant to the joint project, Anthony Barker, during one of the conferences on the subject.

-It describes an ostensibly non-governmental organisation performing governmental functions, often in receipt of funding or other support from government, By contrast, traditional NGOs mostly get their donations or funds from the public and other organisations that support their cause.
+It describes an ostensibly non-governmental organization performing governmental functions, often in receipt of funding or other support from government.
+By contrast, traditional NGOs mostly get their donations or funds from the public and other organizations that support their cause.

 An essential feature of a quango in the original definition was that it should not be a formal part of the state structure.
 The term was then extended to apply to a range of organisations, such as executive agencies providing (from 1988) health, education and other services.
 Particularly in the UK, this occurred in a polemical atmosphere in which it was alleged that proliferation of such bodies was undesirable and should be reversed.
 In this context, the original acronym was often replaced by a backronym spelt out as "quasi-autonomous national government organisation, and often rendered as 'qango' This spawned the related acronym qualgo, a 'quasi-autonomous local government organisation'.

 The less contentious term non-departmental public body (NDPB) is often employed to identify numerous organisations with devolved governmental responsibilities.
 Examples in the United Kingdom include those engaged in the regulation of various commercial and service sectors, such as the Water Services Regulation Authority.

 The UK government's definition in 1997 of a non-departmental public body or quango was: